omaidf/Bitcoin-Slot-Casino/README.md

 ## Boilerplate Code for a Bitcoin Casino Slot site using the BitGo API

-No license or restrctions applied.
+No license or restrictions applied.
 Feel free to fork or modify at your own use.
 Pull requests will be graciously considered.

 ### Steps for installation
 - install mongodb